m0-hassan/cyberdyne/README.md

 # Cyberdyne

 A dark VS Code theme adapted from the **Cyberdyne** palette in the Ghostty terminal emulator.
-High-contrast neon accents on a deep indigo background, with full semantic token coverage and tuned highlights.

 ---